Altar Your Reality With the Five Elements of Feng Shui

 Energize your altar space with the five elements

 In times of so much change, there’s a natural desire to make our home our sacred space.
-A great way to do this is creating an altar space.
+A great way to do this is by creating an altar space.
 It can provide an anchor for meditation or prayer and bring immediate peace and grounding to your home and yourself.
-Think of an altar as a lightning rod connecting you with the Earth and the Heavens.
+Think of an altar as a lightning rod connecting you with Earth and the Heavens.

 An altar is a place for displaying deities and ancestral support, in addition to honoring sacred items and intentions.
 To strengthen this connection, consider incorporating the five elements of feng shui into your altar space.
-The five elements are a primary tool used in feng shui and originate from Taoism – a philosophy that emphasizes the onenesss of everything.
+The five elements are a primary tool used in feng shui and originate from Taoism, a philosophy that emphasizes the onenesss of everything.
 Everything is a micro-universe made up of the five elements.
 When all five elements are used intentionally within a space, you create a harmonious and balanced space.

 Each of the five elements shows up in their literal form, in addition to a symbolic expression of a shape and color.
 Each element also invokes a specific energy.
 Here are some suggestions on how to energize your altar using some of the literal forms of the five elements.

 Metal: Activate With Crystals and Gemstones

 Crystals and gemstones are Metal elements and have specific intelligence that can be used to positively energize spaces.
 Depending on the shape of the crystal and its unique properties, it can absorb, transform, focus, or emit energy.
 Crystals have been used for their healing properties for as long as history has been recorded and continue to be used by healers.
 Choose crystals based on your intuition or consult a book for the specific energy that you desire.
 Cleanse your stone, set an intention, and place it on your altar to activate the space.